 Frequently Asked Questions

-UHEAA will reduce the interest rate charged to borrowers on Federal Stafford and Federal Parent and Graduate/Professional PLUS loans as determined by the date of first disbursement:
+UHEAA will reduce the interest rate charged to borrowers on Federal Stafford and Federal Parent and Graduate/Professional PLUS loans that are guaranteed and owned by UHEAA as determined by the date of loan servicing begin date (repayment date):

 - For loans first disbursed on or after July 1, 2008, by 0.25%.